Mo-Moallem/InfoSecurityProject/lesson7.md

 * **Service Control Policies (SCPs):** Use SCPs at the AWS Organization level to provide guardrails that prevent roles from ever gaining administrative access in production environments.

 ---
-> **Disclaimer:** This analysis is part of a university project at KFUPM.
-It is conducted in a sandboxed environment.
-Do not use these techniques on systems you do not own.